CleverCloud/wemos-ws-led/README.md

 ### Hardware

+Connect the LED strip to the Wemos using the small cables:

+ - Connect the red cable of the LED strip to the +5V of the Wemos
+ - Connect the white cable of the LED strip to the GND (ground) of the Wemos
-Plug the LED strip to the Wemos and the Wemos to the computer.
+ - Connect the green cable of the LED strip to the D4 of the Wemos

+Now, plug the Wemos into your computer.

 ### Software

+On Linux, it should work out of the box.

+For Windows and Mac OS, you need to dowload a driver: https://wiki.wemos.cc/downloads

-#### Install plugins
+#### Arduino IDEO

+Install the Arduino IDE: https://www.arduino.cc/en/Main/Software

 In order to interact with the Wemos, you have to configure the Arduino IDE.
 If you can't find the `WeMos D1 R2 & mini` board in `Tools > Board`, do the following: